GuoQLabPKU/polysomeTracking/README.md

 # Neighboring particles' conformation clustering  based on particles' positions and euler angles and the polyribosome tracking
 ![This is an image](https://github.com/werhoog/polysomeTracking/blob/main/image/concept2.PNG)

-this folder contains the scripts for describing quantitavely polysomes high order conformations
 ## Concept
 NEMO-TOC can classify the relative spatial arrangement of neighbors based on the positions and Euler angles.
 Features to track ordered linear assemblies are also added.